ElDuke717/astro-blog/src/pages/posts/closures_brief_explanation.md

 In JavaScript, a closure is formed when a function is defined within another function, allowing the inner function to access the outer function's variables and parameters beyond the execution of the outer function.
 This creates persistent memory within the outer function, which we can utilize to our advantage.

-Mental models are a great way to help us understand complex concepts.

-[Mnemonic devices](https://en.wikipedia.org/wiki/Mnemonic) are a great way to help us remember things, too.
+[Mnemonic devices](https://en.wikipedia.org/wiki/Mnemonic) are a great way to help us remember things.
 Here's a mnemonic device that I use to help me remember what we need to know about closures, the three "R"s:

 1. They *_return_* another function,
 2. They *_reference_* variables from the outer function.